rbuchberger/jekyll_picture_tag/docs/usage.md

 # Liquid Tag Usage

-The tag takes a mix of user input and pointers to configuration settings:
+The tag takes a mix of user input and pointers to configuration settings.
+The only required argument is the base image:

 `{% picture [preset] (source image) [alternate images] [attributes] %}`

-Note the tag parser separates arguments by looking for some whitespace followed by `'--'`.
-If you need to set HTML attribute values which begin with `'--'`, either set them first (`class="--my-class"`) or using `_data/picture.yml` settings. `class="some-class --some-other-class"` will break things.
+For filenames with spaces, you can either surround it with quotes (`"my image.jpg"`) or escape the space with a backslash (`"my\ image.jpg"`).

 ## Examples: